Kansas City, Missouri: Downtown

 Downtown Kansas City is 2.9 sqmi bounded by the Missouri River to the north, 31st Street to the south, Troost Avenue to the east, and State Line Road to the west.
 Areas near Downtown Kansas City include the 39th Street District, which is known as Restaurant Row, and features one of Kansas City's largest selections of independently owned restaurants and boutique shops.
 It is a center of literary and visual arts, and bohemian culture.
 Crown Center is the headquarters of Hallmark Cards and a major downtown shopping and entertainment complex.
 It is connected to Union Station by a series of covered walkways.
 The Country Club Plaza, or "the Plaza", is an upscale, outdoor shopping, and entertainment district.
 It is the first suburban shopping district in the United States, designed to accommodate shoppers arriving by automobile, and is surrounded by apartments and condominiums, including several high rise buildings.
 The associated Country Club District to the south includes the Sunset Hill and Brookside neighborhoods, and is traversed by Ward Parkway, a landscaped boulevard known for its statuary, fountains, and large, historic homes.
 Union Station is home to Science City, restaurants, shopping, theaters, and the city's Amtrak facility.

-The city's tallest buildings and characteristic skyline are roughly contained inside the downtown freeway loop, shaded in red.
-Downtown Kansas City itself is established by city ordinance to stretch from the Missouri River south to 31st Street (beyond the bottom of this map), and from State Line Rd. to Troost Ave.

 After years of neglect and seas of parking lots, Downtown Kansas City is undergoing a period of change with over $6 billion in development since 2000.
 Many residential properties recently have been or are under redevelopment in three surrounding warehouse loft districts and the Central Business District.
-The Power & Light District, a new, nine-block entertainment district comprising numerous restaurants, bars, and retail shops, was developed by the Cordish Company of Baltimore, Maryland.
+The Power & Light District, a new, nine-block entertainment district comprising numerous restaurants, bars, and retail shops, was developed by the Cordish Company of Baltimore.
 Its first tenant opened on November 9, 2007.
 It is anchored by the T-Mobile Center, a 19,000-seat sports and entertainment complex.